rednafi/rednafi.com/content/go/test_state_not_interactions.md

 This avoids the fragility of mocks.
 The tests survive harmless refactors, fail when behavior changes, and stay readable without a mocking DSL.

 But the cost is maintaining the fake as the interface evolves.
-However, in practice, that’s still easier than constantly updating brittle mock expectations and occasionally dealing with the mock library's [lengthy migration workflow].
+However, in practice, that's still easier than constantly updating brittle mock expectations and occasionally dealing with the mock library's [lengthy migration workflow].